ymc-thzi/blurry-menu/README.md

 Blurry Menu
 ===
 A blurry menu for all kind of websites.
+The blur effect is added dynamically and context sensitive to all displayed web-contents like images, texts and even background-images.
-This Template is using only CSS and javascript (jQuery)
+This script uses existing scripts like html2canvas and Superfast Blur.

 See it in action:
 <a target="_blank" href="http://www.ymc.ch/sandbox/blurry-menu/index.html">BLURRY MENU LIVE DEMO</a>